Extracting Database Access-Control Policies From Web Applications: Acknowledgments

-\name's concolic-execution driver~(\Cref{sec:concolic}) and policy generator~(\Cref{sec:policy}) are implemented in Scala~3.
-The driver uses Apache Calcite~\cite{begoli18:calcite} to parse SQL queries and convert them into relational algebra, and invokes Z3 using its Java binding~\cite{deMoura12:z3-java}.
+\paragraph{Driver and Policy Generator} \name's concolic-execution driver and policy generator are implemented in Scala~3.
+The driver uses Apache Calcite~\cite{begoli18:calcite} to convert SQL queries into relational algebra, and invokes Z3 using its Java binding~\cite{deMoura12:z3-java}.
 It communicates with executors using Protobuf messages, and saves program inputs and transcripts to compressed JSON files.
-The policy generator uses Calcite's query analyses and optimizations for conditioned-query simplification~(\Cref{sec:policy:simplify}), and uses Scala's parallel-collections library~\cite{scala-parallel-collections} for parallelization.
+The policy generator uses Calcite's query analyses and optimizations for conditioned-query simplification~(\Cref{sec:policy:simplify}), and uses Scala's parallel collections~\cite{scala-parallel-collections} for parallelization.